-Why you ask?!
-Because the ingredients involved in a true Mexican Michelada for those of you that don’t know, can be a halting factor….but like I always say, everything that looks pleasing and appetizing to the eyes, has to be tried at least once!
+Some of the ingredients involved in making a true Mexican Michelada for those of you that don’t know, can be a little of a shocking factor….but like I always say, everything that looks pleasing and appetizing to the eyes, has to be tried at least once!
 Well trust me, this will NOT be a once in a lifetime taste!
-PLEASE JUST TRUST ME ON THIS!!!

-- maggi sauce or soy sauce (a couple of dashes)
+- 1-2 maggi sauce or soy sauce dashes

 - ice cubes